alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

 Each release of Wasmtime will bump the major version number of Wasmtime itself.
 This means, for example, that Wasmtime 2.0 will be released one month after Wasmtime 1.0.
 After one year Wasmtime will be at 12.0.
-At this time it is not planned that "minor" releasese will be made of the 1.1.0 variety.
-This major version bump on each release allows all of Wasmtime's embeddings and sub-projects to stay in sync, for example the `wasmtime-py` Python bindings will have the same version as the `wasmtime` Rust crate, and each release they'll be able to make API-breaking changes.
+At this time it is not planned that "minor" releases will be made of the 1.1.0 variety.
+Note that this means means that not all major releases will actually contain breaking changes.
+The reason we propose to nevertheless always bump the major version is that this allows us to keep Wasmtime's version number in sync with that of its various language-specific embeddings: as a developer using Wasmtime, you shouldn't have to worry about how how the version number of your language's Wasmtime embedding lines up with that of Wasmtime itself.
+E.g., if you use`wasmtime-py 7.0`, you can be sure that you're using Wasmtime 7.0.
+Trying to keep major version bumps to a minimum while keeping version numbers aligned would force us to still bump Wasmtime's and all embeddings' version numbers whenever there's a breaking change in even a single language-specific embedding.
 As noted in the previous section, though, each release is expected to be a relatively hassle-free upgrade, so while API-breaking changes are allowed they're not necessarily encouraged.

-Wasmtime will continue to create a tag for all released versions of Wasmtime with a corresponding GitHub release as-is done today for the CLI and C API binaries.
+Wasmtime will continue to create a tag for all released versions of Wasmtime with a corresponding GitHub release as is done today for the CLI and C API binaries.
 Embeddings will all be tagged and released as appropriate to language-specific package managers (such as crates.io and PyPI).
 Wasmtime will always be released from the `main` branch of the Wasmtime repository itself, which means that all development is happening on `main` and once something lands it's guaranteed to be in the next release.
-Note that bug fixes and such for historical releases is discussed later in this proposal.
+Note that bug fixes and such for historical releases are discussed later in this proposal.

 Releasing a new version of Wasmtime every 4 weeks can be quite rapid for some users who don't necessarily want to stay up-to-date with the latest and greatest